-About SNMP
+About NexentaStor SNMP Implementation

 NexentaStor supports Simple Network Management Protocol (SNMP), a standard Internet protocol for managing devices over an IP network.

-You can use any third-party SNMP management software to monitor SNMP traps on a NexentaStor appliance.
-SNMP traps help to detect conditions that require administrative actions.
+You can use NexentaStor to receive SNMP traps from other devices, or with any third-party SNMP management software, to monitor SNMP traps on a NexentaStor appliance.
+SNMP traps help to detect conditions that may require administrative action.